If you had to name five things that were quintessentially Japanese, I would hazard a guess that your list would include a Kimono.

 Where can I buy a Japanese Kimono online?

-I would recommend going to a shop and trying on your kimono before buying it, but I realise that’s not always possible.
+I would recommend going to a shop and trying on your kimono before buying it, but I realize that’s not always possible.

 I would suggest the best place to buy a Japanese Kimono or Yukata online is thejapaneseshop.
 They sell hundreds of them, and for pretty decent prices, too.